2021 GIWA Forum and GIWA AGM

-The GIWA AGM and GIWA Forum will be held in the River View Room (entry via Gate D) at Optus Stadium on Wednesday, 6th October 2021.
+The GIWA AGM and GIWA Forum was held in the River View Room 1 (entry via Gate D) at Optus Stadium on Wednesday, 6th October 2021.

 2021 GIWA Annual General Meeting